sdpoueme/stk-containerized-game-server/README.md

 # Welcome to the containerized Super Tux Kart CDK sample

-This is a CDK TypeScript project to deploy a CI/CD pipeline for [Super Tux Kart](https://github.com/supertuxkart) containerized game servers.
+This is a CDK TypeScript project that packages [Super Tux Kart](https://github.com/supertuxkart) into a container.
+Containers are a great fit for game server’s workload because they’re lightweight, start quickly, and optimize the utilization of the underlying instance.
+The Super Tux Kart container can be deployed on kubernetes to run game sessions.
+In this sample, we  use Docker multi-stage builds to package our SuperTuxKart binaries and assets.

 To get started with this project.